spdustin/home-assistant-custom-components-linkplay/README.md

-# Linkplay-based speakers and sound devices
+# Linkplay-adjacent WiiM speakers

-This component allows you to integrate control of audio devices based on Linkplay A31 chipset into your [Home Assistant](http://www.home-assistant.io) smart home system.
+This component allows you to integrate control of WiiM Mini/Pro audio devices into your [Home Assistant](http://www.home-assistant.io) smart home system.
 Originally developed by nicjo814, maintained by limych.
-This version rewritten by nagyrobi.
+The [source of this fork](https://github.com/nagyrobi/home-assistant-custom-components-linkplay) was rewritten by nagyrobi.
 Read more about Linkplay at the bottom of this file.

+This fork adds support for WiiM Mini/Pro devices.
+As I don't actually have either of these devices, and was helping someone else get them to work, I can't support this custom component without a LOT of back and forth from you, dear reader.
+So if you post an issue, be prepared to include all relevant log entries, and be willing to engage in some async discussion!

+The rest of this `README` is the same as the LinkPlay component from @nagyrobi.

+---

 Fully compatible with [Mini Media Player card for Lovelace UI](https://github.com/kalkih/mini-media-player) by kalkih, including speaker group management.